Posts

 Showing posts from May, 2025

-Introduction If you've ever built REST APIs using common used programming languages, you know the drill: create models, wire up a controller, connect to a database, map DTOs, validate, inject dependencies… and that’s before you even touch security aspect of the api. 😅 Being a past c# lover, I started questioning how easy was it to build REST apis in ORDS compared to c#.
-Spoiler : ORDS is crazy simple for the basics.
-Let me show you a side-by-side comparison using the same use case — managing a Country table — and without diving into security (we’ll ignore auth and tokens, and we'll just focus on the REST experience).
-Use Case We want to expose the following operations via REST: GET /countries — list all countries GET /countries/{id} — get one country POST /countries — create a new country PUT /countries/{id} — update a country DELETE /countries/{id} — remove a country Let’s see how much effort it takes.
-Option 1: C# with Entity Framework Core
+ORDS vs C# for Building REST APIs: Which is Easier?
+If you've ever built REST APIs using commonly used programming languages, you know the drill: create models, wire up a controller, connect to a database, map DTOs, validate, inject dependencies… and that's before you even touch the security aspect of the API. 😅 Being a past C# lover, I started questioning how easy it was to build REST APIs in ORDS compared to C#.
+Spoiler: ORDS is crazy simple for the basics.
+Let me show you a side-by-side comparison using the same use case — managing a Country table — without diving into security (we'll ignore auth and tokens and just focus on the REST experience).
+Use Case We want to expose the following operations via REST: GET /countries — list all countries GET /countries/{id} — get one country POST /countries — create a new country ...